FortuneN/FineCodeCoverage/README.md

 #### Options
 ```
 Enabled                 Specifies whether or not coverage output is enabled
+RunInParallel           By default tests run and then coverage is performed.
+Set to true to run coverage immediately
 Exclude                 Filter expressions to exclude specific modules and types (multiple values)
 Include                 Filter expressions to include specific modules and types (multiple values)
 ExcludeByFile           Glob patterns specifying source files to exclude e.g. **/Migrations/* (multiple values)